 It’s amazing what far-reaching effects this has had.
 It is as if a prevailing wind, which powered all the ships at sea, had suddenly ceased to blow.
 Now various scattered enemies of those Western values have emerged, and there is apparently nobody to defend them.

 Brooks contends that the Western Civ decline started “decades ago” (almost sure Brooks means the 1960s), but the evidence seems to suggest, like Plato and Hesiod, that cultural decline is an observation going further back.
 Take T.S.
-Eliot, an astute observer of society, he wrote these words in 1948, during the rise, please note, of the Greatest Generation, “We can assert with some confidence that our own period is one of decline.
+Eliot, an astute observer of society, he wrote these words in 1948, during the rise, please note, of the Greatest Generation: “We can assert with some confidence that our own period is one of decline.
 The standards of culture are lower than they were fifty years ago; and the evidences of this decline are visible in every department of human activity.”
 So Eliot sees decline all around him.
 It’s all going to hell!
 A Google search will reveal quotes from across Western history about the decline of society.
-So we can at least say that the Idea of Decline is something built right into the Western narrative itself.
+So we can say with historical authority that the Idea of Decline is something built right into the Western narrative itself.

 So Western Civilization is falling apart, but it seems to be taking so damn long and somehow it keeps recovering and then continues falling apart, recovering again, and then back to falling apart again.
 Might the current fracturing simply be symptoms of Western society going through a stage of development within Western Civilization?
 I might be wrong (yes, I’m hedging), but this seems very probable.
-Stages in the growth of a society or civilization (as in the individual) are typically disruptive events; they’re times of change, reflection, discovery, a sense of falling away from old ways, and the altering of perspective.
+Stages in the growth of a society or civilization (as in the individual) are typically disruptive events—they’re times of change, reflection, discovery, a sense of falling away from old ways, and the altering of perspective.
 Think of the Enlightenment.
 The old order, typically, isn’t going to be happy with the change.
 Now, of course, like Rome ultimately, the whole project could, and likely will, eventually fall into ruin.
 The course of empire will assert itself.
 Let’s not forget, for those who paid attention in Sunday school growing up, this is a “fallen world.”
 One just doesn’t know if we’re experiencing a fall or a stumble…or a stumble leading to the fall; a crack or the beginnings of a break.

-I think the real question, since the idea of decline has always been with us, is whether we’re actually facing a Germanic invasion (the cause of Rome’s immediate collapse—the beginnings of a break) or are some people simply reacting negatively to change (as many older generations do): to the defeat of old politics and old ways, to a new generation not like them in many ways, with different ideas, and on the verge of taking power in the society.
+I think the real question, since the idea of decline has always been with us, is whether we’re actually facing a Germanic invasion (the cause of Rome’s immediate collapse—the beginnings of a break) or are some people simply reacting negatively to change (as many older generations do); to the defeat of old politics and old ways, to a new generation not like them in many ways, with different ideas, and on the verge of taking power in the society.
 With new perspectives will come changes, to some degree, always has, in the moral and political order.
 It’s unavoidable.
 But does that mean the new generation is giving up on Western values?
 Does this mean we’re seeing the end of Western Civilization?
 Or, is the new generation simply reinterpreting these Western values in light of their experience?
 Hasn’t every generation in Western history, to some degree, done this?

 These are my thoughts as I sit here drinking coffee this morning.
 I’m trying to remain positive as you can see.
 But hey, tomorrow, after scanning my Facebook feed, I might think it’s all definitely going to hell.